khulnasoft-lab/design.khulnasoft.com/contents/regions/settings.md

 ### Side by side

-The side by side layout puts the settings content in a smaller width area when the screen is greater than the `lg` breakpoint (> 992px).

-This allows the form content to fit the optimal width at larger screen widths while utilizing white space efficiently.
+When the viewport is greater than the `lg` breakpoint (> 992px), the settings layout is two column.
+The left column has a title and optionally a description, and the right column holds the settings.
+The two column layout ensures that the overall page height is short.

 <todo>Add example of form input at full width versus side by side</todo>

-The headings of search section will be placed on the left side.
-Each section may have an optional description to describe the content.

 When scrolling, the headings of each section should remain sticky to provide context of the section form.

-By placing the headings next to the settings form content it will shorten the overall page height.

 <todo>Add diagram of how many columns this layout will take up</todo>